-The Case Study is the second and final document you will send to Arts Council England, and is used by the Artsmark levelling panel together with the Statement of Commitment to determine which level your school will be awarded (Silver, Gold or Platinum).
-The Case Study is used to reflect on the journey your school has been on through Artsmark since submitting the Statement of Commitment, and demonstrates the progress your school has made.
+The Case Study is the second and final document you will send to Arts Council England, and is used by the Artsmark assessors together with the Statement of Commitment to determine which level your school will be awarded (Silver, Gold or Platinum).
+The Case Study is used to reflect on the journey your school has taken since submitting the Statement of Commitment, and demonstrates the progress your school has made.